carlsednaoui/ouibounce/README.md

 });
 ```

+##### Twitter Bootstrap
+If you're trying to use Ouibounce with Twitter Bootstrap and are simply copying the example code I've included in the demo, you might run into some problems.
+See #66 to fix this.

 ### Legacy JS engines
 If you'd like Ouibounce to work in legacy JS engines (IE8 and below, for example), you'll need to add a shim such as [es5-shim](https://github.com/es-shims/es5-shim).